Advertisement

-Raleigh Police Scanner: America's Fastest-Growing Big City
+Raleigh Police Scanner: One of America's Fastest-Growing Big Cities

 Raleigh is adding roughly 60 new residents a day, making it one of the fastest-growing large cities in the country.
-As North Carolina's capital and the anchor of the Research Triangle, the city runs its police and sheriff on a partial encryption model β€” open for routine patrol, locked for narcotics and tactical work.
-That arrangement holds for now, but growth and the accompanying budget pressures make it worth watching.
+As North Carolina's capital and the anchor of the Research Triangle, the city runs its police and sheriff on a partial encryption model — routine dispatch in the clear, a block of encrypted talkgroups for sensitive work.
+That arrangement holds for now, but suburbs like Cary and Apex are already fully encrypted, and growth-driven budget pressures make Raleigh worth watching.

 Raleigh by the Numbers